 If fragmentation necessary, the A-CPE will form a new MAC PDU with a GMH that has EC bit set to 0, indicating fragmentation subheader for each PDU fragment from an S-CPE, finally attaching a CRC.
 When creating the fragments it will not alter the contents (e.g. GMH, subheaders, payload) of the original MAC PDU

-The A-CPE will bundle fragments from multiple S-CPEs into a Container Message and forward Container Message to A-BS
+The A-CPE will bundle fragments from multiple S-CPEs into a Container Message and forward the Container Message to A-BS

 When the A-BS receives the Container Message, it will unpack and store the PDU fragment for each S-CPE indicated in the Container Message.